danielteichman/Dial.js/README.md

 # Dial.js
-*The framework that doesn't get in your way.*
+*A framework that doesn't get in your way.*

 Dial.js is a stateful browser history framework built on jQuery with History.js.
 It simplifies browser history integration of event-driven interfaces.